rachela1/model-view-controller/README.md

 For installation of this app :

 1. copy repository to your local machine
-2. run npm run seed
+2. run npm run install
 3. run npm run watch

 Then you can view the functionality of the web app.